 - List of collection(s) of interest at Rauner and the peer institution of choice and how they might be used

 - Writing sample – academic writing in the humanities that demonstrates use of outside sources (primary or secondary)

-- Faculty letter of recommendation – provides evidence of student’s ability to complete project
+- Faculty letter of recommendation – provides evidence of any relevant research experience and the student’s ability to complete their project independently

 Application portfolio will consist of:

-- A brief personal statement (up to three pages in length)
+- A brief personal statement (up to five pages in length)